The Pure Talalay Bliss Advantage

 - A fire retardant layer

-Pure Talalay Bliss uses Oeko-Tex certified Talalay Latex and fabrics in all of our mattresses.
-All of our Talalay Latex is manufactured by Talalay Global in Shelton, CT, USA.
-Our fabrics are manufactured by Bekaert Fabrics in NC.
+Pure Talalay Bliss uses Oeko-Tex certified Talalay and fabrics in all of our mattresses.
+This certification verifies our products do not contain harmful substances or pose a health risk to consumers and is even safe for babies.
+All of our Talalay is manufactured by Talalay Global in Shelton, CT, USA.

 Oeko-Tex Association is an independent, third-party certifier.
 Oeko-Tex certification is widely recognized in most of Europe.
 It’s awareness in the United States is rising.